xjsxjs197/WiiSXRX_2022/README.md

 WiiSxrx_2022

-The following changes have been made to the code based on wiisxrx.
+## The following changes have been made to the code based on wiisxrx.

-1.Incorporating the CDROM and cdiso codes of pcsxrearmed, the compatibility of the system has been greatly improved.
+* Incorporating the CDROM and cdiso codes of pcsxrearmed, the compatibility of the system has been greatly improved.
   Many games that could not be run or had problems before can be run.

-2.Combined the dfsound module of pcsxrearmed and used the SDL Library.
+* Combined the dfsound module of pcsxrearmed and used the SDL Library.
   The sound quality of the system has been greatly improved.

-3.Modification of some dynamic compilation instructions, such as sllv, SRLV, srav, FF9 and biohazard3 can be run.
+* Modification of some dynamic compilation instructions, such as sllv, SRLV, srav, FF9 and biohazard3 can be run.
   (Part of the division instruction uses a static compilation instruction)

+* Support for multiple languages.
+  At first, I wanted to refer to snes9xgx and support TTF font library.
+  However, it encountered a memory leak problem, resulting in automatic exit.
+  So it can only be made into a specific font.
+  Font char information: first two byte: BigEndianUnicode char code, followed by a character picture in IA8 format with a size of 24 * 24.

-4.Other minor corrections, such as disc changing and automatic fixed of some games.
+* Other minor corrections, such as disc changing and automatic fixed of some games.

+## Goals

+* Improve GTE code to provide 3D game speed.
+  Although I used paired single instruction, but the speed is basically not improved

+* Use the display mode of GL to provide image quality and performance.
+  I don't know anything about OpenGL, and I don't know if I can use grrlib.

+## Compilation information

+* PPC29 + Libogc_1.8.16 + SDL
+  You can download everything here: https://wii.leseratte10.de/devkitPro/ The compiled SDL is here: https://github.com/xjsxjs197/WiiSXRX_2022/libSDL.a

---------------------The following is the basic code information-----------------------
+## The following is the basic code information

 ![WiiSXRX logo](./logo.jpg)